acrolinx/acrolinx-proxy-sample/README.md

 # Acrolinx Single Sign-On Proxy Sample

-Demo code for implementing proxy in a single sign-on environment.
+Demo code for implementing a proxy in a single sign-on environment.

 ## Prerequisites